publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fix JS warning: $(html) HTML text after last tag is ignored in the custom-status.js file, #754;
 * Fixed: Fix JS warning: jQuery.fn.attr(‘selected’) might use property instead of attribute on custom-status.js, #753;
 * Fixed: Fix JS warning: jQuery.fn.attr(‘multiple’) might use property instead of attribute on custom-status.js, #753;
+* Fixed: Fix the post_id passed to the method "get_workflows_related_to_post" that lists the notification workflows related to the post being edited;

 = [3.0.1] - 2020-11-24 =